Army MOS 18x: Your Fast Track to Special Forces

 Airborne School

-Next up is a 3-week Airborne course at Fort Benning.
-You’ll learn parachuting techniques and earn your jump wings.
-Key elements include:
+The next phase is a 3-week Airborne course at Fort Benning, where you will learn parachuting techniques and earn your jump wings.

 • Parachute landing falls